qcda1/MagAGS/README.md

 # MagAGS
-External control of Magnum Energy ME-AGS-N module instead of ME-BMK using a Raspberry Pi
+### *External control of Magnum Energy ME-AGS-N module instead of ME-BMK using a Raspberry Pi*

-**_NOTICE: At the creation of this repository, only the relay.py and manage_gen() parts were tested with the relay board
-        in Debian.
-All tested fine.
-I'm waiting for the delivery of the ME-PT2.
-I expect putting this in production with the generator in the second half of mars 2025.
-The repository will be updated accordingly._**

 ## Introduction
 The Magnum Energy inverter/charger line of business is discontinued since september 2024.
 This means there is no more support.
 I run a MS4448PAE inverter/charger since 2014 in an offgrid cottage and workshop powered by solar energy.
 The unit work flawlessly with all sorts of loads.
 It is also equiped with the ME-AGS-N generator controller to charge batteries from generator power in cloudy months.
 In october of 2024, I moved from FLA battery bank to LiFePO4 batteries.
 Since then, the ME-AGS can't use battery voltage to detect time to charge and automatically start the generator.
 The discharge voltage curve is too flat and the Magnum not accurate enough.
 So I purchased a BMK (Battery Management Kit) that estimate the battery's SOC (State Of Charge) and allow the AGS to manage the generator use form the % SOC instead of the battery's voltage.
 Unfortunately, the BMK has the issue where it detect 100% SOC too early in the charging process.
 For example after a day without sun, the SOC would be at 85% and on a cloudy day with little power, something happen in the BMK making it go at 100%.
 From that point, there is 15% difference between real battery SOC and what the BMK believe it is at.
 This is a major issue since the BMK overestimate the SOC meaning that at low SOC, it is possible that the AGS doesn't start the generator when the battery are low...
 This could potentially drain the battery bank completely or prevent me from using the whole battery's content.